Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 A European with Experience in Africa

 Failures to reach the Africa Cup of Nations in 2012 and 2013, combined with a 2-0 loss at Liberia on Mar.
-24, 2013, would spell the end of Williamson's tenure as Uganda's coach.
-Uganda hired a coach who has been coaching in Africa since 2001 whose journey included stops in South Africa and Sudan.
-He was the manager of Rwanda for two and a half years before being fired in April 2013.
-But it was in Uganda where Serbia's Milutin Sredojevic commenced his African journey.
-He had guided local club Villa SC to three consecutive league titles.
+24, 2013, ended Williamson's tenure as Uganda's coach.
+Uganda hired a coach with experience in Africa, notably one whose most recent stint was Rwanda's manager.
+In Uganda, Serbia's Milutin Sredojevic, who also had tours in South Africa and Sudan, commenced his African journey, having guided local club Villa SC to three consecutive league titles.

 In 2014, Uganda and Sredojevic had another busy year.
 It began in January in Cape Town, where Uganda played at the 2014 African Nations Championship.
 Despite an opening win against Burkina Faso, Uganda failed to progress to the knockout stages.
 In May, Uganda began qualifying for the 2015 Africa Cup of Nations at Madagascar.
-The Cranes needed an injury time goal from Hamis Kizza in Mahajanga to get momentum ahead of its second leg.
-Massa's goal was the only goal of the second leg as Uganda advanced.
-A pair of victories over Mauritania meant Uganda would play six matches in three months in qualifying against Ghana, Guinea, and Togo.
+The Cranes needed an injury-time goal from Hamis Kizza in Mahajanga to get momentum ahead of its second leg.
+Massa's goal was the only goal of the second leg, as Uganda advanced.
+A pair of victories over Mauritania meant Uganda would play six matches in three months in qualifying against Ghana, Guinea, and Togo for a chance to reach the 2015 Africa Cup of Nations.

-Of the seven qualifying groups for the 2015 Africa Cup of Nations, Uganda's group proved to be the most competitive.
-Despite losing twice to Togo within a week in October, Uganda got back into contention with a 1-0 victory of Ghana.
+Uganda's qualifying group proved the most competitive.
+Despite losing twice to Togo within a week in October, Uganda got back into contention with a 1-0 home victory against Ghana.
 All four nations were mathematically alive heading into the final matches on Nov.
 19, 2014.
-Uganda traveled to face Guinea in a home match contested in Morocco because of to the 2014 Ebola outbreak.
+Uganda traveled to face Guinea in a home match contested in Morocco because of the 2014 Ebola outbreak.
 However, Uganda could not get the result it needed, and a 2-0 loss ended yet another campaign.

 Staying the Course and On the Cusp

-One tournament that Uganda has utilized its talent has been Africa's other notable tournament.
-Unlike the Africa Cup of Nations, the African Nations Championship is exclusive to African nation's players of their respective domestic leagues.
-This tournament occurs in years when the Africa Cup of Nations does not happen; beginning in 2014, matches in this tournament counted as full international fixtures.
-Uganda has participated in four editions since this tournament's inception in 2007.
+One tournament where Uganda has utilized its talent has been Africa's other notable tournament.
+Unlike the Africa Cup of Nations, the African Nations Championship is exclusive to African nations' players of their respective domestic leagues.
+This tournament typically occurs in years when the Africa Cup of Nations does not happen, and in 2014, its matches counted as full international fixtures.
+Uganda participated in four editions since this tournament's inception in 2009.

+Miya subsequently helped Uganda qualify for the CECAFA Cup, where he scored three goals during the competition.
+That included the team's opening goal against Malawi in the quarterfinals.
+Miya then followed that match by scoring Uganda's fifth and decisive goal in a penalty shootout to knock out tournament hosts Ethiopia in Addis Ababa.
 In Uganda's opening game, Miya scored on a penalty kick in what ended up being a 2-2 draw.
 Miya would suffer an injury during the game and saw limited action for the rest of the tournament.
-But in a competition featuring domestic talent, Miya became a significant player sought after in Europe.
+Nevertheless, in a competition featuring domestic talent, Miya became a significant player sought after in Europe.

 Miya had garnered attention for his play.
 Instantly it was time to make history, and on Sept.
 4, 2016, Uganda had a simple scenario: win and get in.
-With one flick of the ball, Miya shot the goal that ultimately lifted Uganda out of the 39-year drought.
-Although Uganda finished second behind Burkina Faso, its 13 points in the six games were enough as one of the two best runners-up.
+With one flick of the ball, Miya shot the goal that proved vital.
+Uganda finished second behind Burkina Faso, but its 13 points in the six games were enough as one of the two best runners-up.

-It is never easy for a nation seeking a continental appearance, especially for Uganda.
-But Uganda's road to the 2017 Africa Cup of Nations not only lifted a country but East Africa for that matter.
-Kenya, Tanzania, and Burundi qualified for the 2019 Africa Cup of Nations, marking the first time that East Africa had at least four nations in the prestigious tournament.
-Only time will tell how Uganda's historic qualification campaign for the 2017 Africa Cup of Nation shaped the country.
+It is never easy for a nation to seek a continental appearance.
+Uganda's road to the 2017 Africa Cup of Nations not only lifted a country, but one can argue that it lifted East Africa for that matter.
+Kenya, Tanzania, and Burundi qualified for the 2019 Africa Cup of Nations, marking the first time East Africa had at least four nations in the prestigious tournament.
+Only time will tell how Uganda's historic qualification campaign for the 2017 Africa Cup of Nations shaped the country.